friends-of-forkcms/fork-cms-module-compression/README.md

 3. Choose a few folders containing images to compress
 4. Use a cronjob if you want to compress these images once in a while, or press the execute button to compress the images on the fly.

-## To do

-* Statistics (how many bytes are saved thanks to the module?)
-* Option to overwrite or save a backup of the original images (e.g. with _backup suffix)

 ## Bugs

 If you encounter any bugs, please create an issue and I'll try to fix it (or feel free to fix it yourself with a pull-request).